-Can employment contracts be backdated in Brazil?
+Can employment agreements be backdated in Brazil?

 This is not possible.
 In Brazil, the general rule is to insert admission into the government system two days before the hiring start date.
 This date cannot be changed.
 Payroll is typically closed between the 8th and 10th of each month at Velocity Global, so we have until the deadline to inform all hires for that month.

 Can a supported employee work before their start date?

 This is not possible.
 The starting date of the employee cannot be changed for any legal purpose, meaning that they can only start working on the agreed date.

 Can we pay the salary in a different currency than the local currency?

 Wages must be paid in the national currency of Brazil (BRL).
 Salaries cannot be paid in USD or other currencies.

 Should we classify our talent as a contractor or an employee?

 Consolidação das Leis do Trabalho / Consolidation of Labor Laws Decree (CLT) and Formal Employment Contracts

 In simple terms, classification status comes down to whether the individual is in business for themselves or under your company's control.
 If the individual is under your control, it is safer to classify them as an employee rather than a contractor.